This gluten-free sugar cookie recipe is sponsored by Bob’s Red Mill and contains affiliate links. Please see my disclosures for details.

 With this knowledge, I decided to create my own gluten-free sugar cookie recipe using the Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend and the ratios set forth by Ruhlman.
 I have found that Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend can be used in most recipes as a cup for cup substitute for wheat flour.
 Bob’s makes gluten-free baking so easy to do and you can convert just about any recipe that calls for wheat flour into a gluten-free masterpiece!

-After playing with the ratios a bit, and a bunch of trial and error, I came up with this absolutely perfect gluten-free sugar cookie recipe.
+After playing with the ratios a bit, and a bunch of trial and error, I came up with this absolutely perfect gluten-free sugar cookie recipe, one that I use year round and especially over the winter holidays as I can cut these cookies into any shape and the shape will hold!

 I have a few tips to ensuring you get a seriously perfect no-spread, soft sugar cookie each and every time.